rizalta/workoutbuddy/readme.md

-#Workout Buddy
+# Workout Buddy
-A simple MERN stack app to add and manage workouts
+A simple app to add and manage workouts done as a part of learning MERN stack.